fedbiomed/fedbiomed/docs/tutorials/installation/1-setting-up-environment.md

 ### Researcher

-Once the network and nodes are ready, you can start working with the researcher.
+Once the nodes are ready, you can start working with the researcher.

 Launch the researcher jupyter notebook console with :
 ```
 $ ${FEDBIOMED_DIR}/scripts/fedbiomed_run researcher start
 ```

-For next tutorials, create a new notebook (`New` and `Python3` in the top right corner of the jupyter notebook), and cut/paste the tutorial code snippets in the notebook.
+For next tutorials, create a new notebook (`New > Notebook` and `Python3 kernel` in the top right corner of the jupyter notebook), and cut/paste the tutorial code snippets in the notebook.

 Several example notebooks are also provided with Fed-BioMed.